How to get from Palenque to San Cristobal de las Casas

 While speed is important, it’s always better to be safe than sorry.
 For guaranteed safety, always pick the Villahermosa route.

-2 ways to get from Palenque to San Cristobal de las Casas
+What are the 2 ways to travel from Palenque to San Cristobal de las Casas?

 Still looking for accommodation?
 Don't forget to check out our favourite places to stay in San Cristobal de las Casas at the bottom of this page.